 Our empirical analysis combines data from multiple sources.
-These include the text of course syllabi; the abstract of academic publications; job titles, publications, and grants of each instructor; characteristics of US higher education institutions; and labor market outcomes for the students at these institutions.
+These include the text of course syllabi; the abstract of academic publications; job titles, publications, and grants of each instructor; characteristics of US higher education institutions; and labor market outcomes and innovation activities of the students at these institutions.
 More detail on the construction of our final data set can be found in Appendix B.